 An ultimate guide on how to create a product roadmap for software development

-Before you plunge into product development, you spend a great deal of time creating a roadmap.
+Before you plunge into the software product development process, you spend a great deal of time creating a roadmap.
 It isn’t a spur-of-the-moment plan, that you instantly come up with.
 You’ve got to analyze each move, ponder how it fits into your grand product vision, and sort out the must-haves from the nice-to-haves.
 That’s what our article describes in detail, clarifying what the roadmap is and how to craft a perfect one for your product.

 What is a roadmap in software development?